 Impact on District Tax Rates: Assuming no further development, the value of the land and improvements currently existing within the District will be the major determinant of the ability or willingness of owners of property within the District to pay their taxes.
-The 2020 Certified Assessed Valuation of the District is \$205,649,183.
-After issuance of the Bonds, the Maximum Requirement will be \$1,167,900 (2045) and the Average Requirement will be \$1,108,479 (2021 through 2045, inclusive).
-Assuming (1) no increase or decrease from the 2020 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$0.60 and \$0.57 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
-The District's Estimated Assessed Valuation as of December 1, 2020 is \$267,388,609.
-Based upon the assumptions above and the Estimated Assessed Valuation as of December 1, 2020, tax rates of \$0.46 and \$0.44 per \$100 assessed valuation at ninety-five percent (95%) collection tax rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The 2020 Certified Assessed Valuation of the District is \$18,344,853.
+After issuance of the Bonds, the Maximum Requirement will be \$339,263 (2045) and the Average Requirement will be \$280,920 (2023 through 2045, inclusive).
+Assuming (1) no increase or decrease from the 2020 Certified Assessed Valuation; (2) the issuance of no additional debt; and (3) no other funds available for the payment of debt service, tax rates of \$1.95 and \$1.62 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The District's 2021 Certified Assessed Valuation is \$51,149,182.
+Based upon the assumptions above and the 2021 Certified Assessed Valuation, tax rates of \$0.70 and \$0.58 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
+The District's Estimated Assessed Valuation as of August 1, 2021 is \$88,800,000.
+Based upon the assumptions above and the Estimated Assessed Valuation as of August 1, 2021, tax rates of \$0.41 and \$0.34 per \$100 assessed valuation at a ninety-five percent (95%) collection rate would be necessary to pay the Maximum Requirement and the Average Requirement, respectively.
 See "DEBT SERVICE REQUIREMENTS SCHEDULE - TABLE 3" and "TAX DATA - Tax Adequacy for Debt Service."

 Dependence Upon the Developer, Lot Owners and Homebuilders: The growth of the tax base is dependent upon additional development of lots in the District and the construction of homes thereon.
-The Developer is under no obligation to continue to market, or improve, or to develop tracts of land.
-Thus, the furnishing of information related to the proposed development by the Developer should not be interpreted as such a commitment by the Developer.
-The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developer, or any other subsequent landowner to whom such party may sell all or a portion of its holdings within the District, to implement any plan of development.
-Furthermore, there is no restriction on the Developer's right to sell its land.
-The District can make no prediction as to the effects that current or future economic or governmental circumstances or regulations may have on any plans of the Developer.
-Failure to construct taxable improvements on developed lots and tracts or failure of the Developer to develop its land would restrict the rate of growth of taxable value in the District.
-See "THE DEVELOPER."
+The Developers are under no obligation to continue to market, or improve, or to develop tracts of land.
+Thus, the furnishing of information related to the proposed development by the Developers should not be interpreted as such a commitment by the Developers.
+The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developers, or any other subsequent landowner to whom such party may sell all or a portion of its holdings within the District, to implement any plan of development.
+Furthermore, there is no restriction on the Developers' right to sell its land.
+The District can make no prediction as to the effects that current or future economic or governmental circumstances or regulations may have on any plans of the Developers.
+Failure to construct taxable improvements on developed lots and tracts or failure of the Developers to develop its land would restrict the rate of growth of taxable value in the District.
+See "THE DEVELOPERS."